How to Choose the Hearing Aid That’s Best for You

 Amplifying these sounds won’t do any good.
 With hearing loss, you can’t pick up some of those frequencies, regardless of volume.
 You may have more trouble with children’s and women’s voices, which tend to be higher.

 Modern hearing aids are designed to change the frequency of sounds you can’t hear to frequencies you can.
-During your hearing test, the hearing instrument specialist will determine which frequencies you’re “missing” to get you fitted with the device that gives you the best listening experience.
+During your hearing test, your hearing specialist will determine which frequencies you’re “missing” to get you fitted with the device that gives you the best listening experience.

 In contrast, over-the-counter devices only make sounds louder.
 Volume isn’t the problem if you have lost certain frequencies in your range of hearing.